Six-on-six basketball: New Jersey variation

+The two full court players are sometimes referred to as rovers.

 Legacy

 Six-on-six basketball has been chronicled in such media as the 2004 book The Only Dance in Iowa: A History of Six-Player Girls' Basketball by Max McElwain, and in the 2008 Iowa Public Television special More Than a Game: Six-on-Six Basketball in Iowa.
 "Six-On-Six: The Musical", a show by Robert John Ford celebrating the sport's popularity in Iowa, debuted in 2009 at Hoyt Sherman Place in Des Moines.

 The format is currently in use by the Granny Basketball League.
 Formed in Iowa in 2005, the league consists of women aged 50 and older who play by 1920s rules and wear 1920s-style uniforms.

 Six-on-six women's basketball was dramatized in the 2021 film, New Providence directed by Thor Moreno.

 In January 2023, six-on-six basketball was the focus of an episode of the podcast 99% Invisible.